fbpx

 Federal Employers Liability Act FELA

-Federal Employers Liability Act (FELA) is a U.S. federal law which has the aim to protect and compensate railroad workers injured on the job, in case the worker is able to establish that the railroad was at least partially negligent in causing him and injury.
+Federal Employers Liability Act (FELA) is a U.S. federal law which has the aim to protect and compensate workers injured on the job, in case the worker is able to establish that it was at least partially negligent in causing him and injury.

 Elements the Plaintiff Must Establish for a Successful Claim Related to the Federal Employers Liability Act